antiface/PROJECTS/README.md

 19. The Archives-Project Novel and Interdisciplinary Art-Research Project;
 20. Integration/Disintegration Novel;
 21. The Exhibition in Tonal Cinema part II;
+22. Seasons of The Heart (secular liturgical song cycle);

 - - - - - - -